-Are you sure you want to spread bet on cryptocurrencies?
+Want to spread bet on cryptocurrencies?
+Think again…please.

 Serious Warning about Spread Betting and/or Trading CFDs on CryptocurrenciesOn spread bet magazine we are rather impartial to lot of different forms of trading but…a word of warning about spread betting, or trading CFDs, on Bitcoin and other cryptocurrencies: